 Figure 4: Inclusive branches – gateway-based (left) and conditional sequence flow-based (right)

-BPMN uses the term ‘merge’ to refer a point in the process where two or more alternative sequence flow paths are combined into one sequence flow path.
+BPMN uses the term ‘merge’ to refer to a point in the process where two or more alternative sequence flow paths are combined into one sequence flow path.
 BPMN uses multiple incoming sequence flows for an activity or an exclusive gateway to perform a merge (Figure 5).
 If all the incoming flows are alternative, then an uncontrolled merge provides the same behavior as the controlled one.

 Figure 5: Uncontrolled Merge (left) and controlled Merge (right)

-The terms Fork, Join, Branch and Merge as defined in the BPMN 2.0 specification were explained.
+The terms Fork, Join, Branch, and Merge, as defined in the BPMN 2.0 specification, were explained.
 All terms relate to the point in a process diagram, where the number of incoming sequence flows differs to the number of outgoing ones.